FAIR-Unipd/dsc-mri-toolbox/README.md

 Dynamic Susceptibility Contrast (DSC) MRI toolbox is a MATLAB toolbox to analyze DSC-MRI data.
 The code was implemented by Denis Peruzzo and [@marcocastellaro](https://github.com/marcocastellaro).
 This web page hosts the developmental source code.

-## Features:
+## Features

 ### Semi-automatic AIF selection

-The method is based on dicotomic hierarchical clustering method, please cite [1] if you use the AIF extraction feature:
+The method is based on dicotomic hierarchical clustering method, it only need to select the slice where it will look for the best AIF.
+Please cite [1] if you use the AIF extraction tool:

 [1] **Peruzzo Denis**,  Bertoldo Alessandra, Zanderigo Francesca and Cobelli Claudio, “[Automatic selection of arterial input function on dynamic contrast-enhanced MR images][paper1]”, *Computer methods and programs in biomedicine, 104:e148-e157 (2011)*.